AllWiseAI/modelcontextprotocol-servers/src/fetch/README.md

-# Fetch MCP Server
+# Allwise MCP Fetch Server

-A Model Context Protocol server that provides web content fetching capabilities.
+A Model Context Protocol server that provides enhanced web content fetching capabilities.
 This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption.

+> This is a customized version of the original MCP fetch server with additional features and improvements.

 > [!CAUTION]
 > This server can access local/internal IP addresses and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not expose any sensitive data.